VarsityPlug0/CapitalXbot/DEPLOYMENT_SUMMARY.md

 ## Deployment Options

-### Option 1: Worker Process (Recommended)
+### Option 1: Web Service with Health Check (Recommended)
-- Uses `Procfile` or `Procfile.worker`
+- Uses `Procfile` or `Procfile.web`
+- Runs the bot in a background thread
+- Provides HTTP endpoints for monitoring
+- Binds to Render's required PORT environment variable
+- Prevents 409 conflict errors by ensuring single bot instance

+### Option 2: Worker Process
+- Uses `Procfile.worker`
 - Runs the bot continuously as a background process
-- Ideal for Telegram bots that need to be always available

-### Option 2: Web Process with Health Check
-- Uses `Procfile.web`
-- Provides HTTP endpoints for monitoring
-- Can be combined with worker process using Render's multiple services feature
+- May encounter 409 conflict errors if multiple instances are started

 ## Environment Variables Required